-In the early 19th century, the plectra were made from feather quills and were widely used until there was a shift to tortoiseshell.
-The improvement in sound and stiffness was significant, and so the shell became the standard guitar pick for several years.
-Celluloid would replace the tortoiseshell in the 1920s, when inventor Tony D’Andrea introduced a new means of making guitar picks.
+In the early 19th century, the plectra were made from feather quills.
+They were widely used until there was a shift to tortoiseshell.
+The improvement in sound and stiffness was significant.
+And so the shell became the standard guitar pick for several years.
+Celluloid would replace the tortoiseshell in the 1920s.
+When then-inventor Tony D’Andrea introduced a new means of making guitar picks.

-He went on to supply plectrum to companies like Fender, Gibson, and Martin with this new technique which was far easier than harvesting turtles but just as effective.
+He went on to supply plectrum to companies like Fender, Gibson, and Martin.
+This new technique was far easier than harvesting turtles, but just as effective.

 Today, we have many materials, and each one serves a different purpose.
 Guitar picks made it easier to improve playing technique and sound for musicians.

 Do You Need to Use a Guitar Pick?